Table of Contents

 You want to be approved for benefits as quickly as possible, but in many cases, you may be the reason why there is a delay, sometimes a lengthy one, in having your benefits approved.
 Here are several things you can do to help speed your approval process along:

 Meet the definitions for a medical disability.
-Your condition must prevent you from working and it must be permanent enough that you will not be able to work for a year or more, or it will result in your death.
+Your condition must prevent you from working, and it must be permanent enough that you will not be able to work for a year or more, or it will result in your death.

 Cooperate with Social Security.
 If they ask for more documents, provide them.
 If you move, give them your new address.
 If you are asked to come in for an interview or consultative exam, do so as soon as possible.

 Cooperate with your doctor.
-If you do not follow the treatment your doctor has prescribed for you, this will be a major red flag for your application.
+If you do not follow the treatment your doctor has prescribed for you, this will be a major red flag for your disability application.
 Work with your doctor instead of ignoring him or fighting against him.

 Complete all of your submission forms.
 Be patient.
 There are a lot of them.
 And every one of them needs to be completed.

 Make sure your disability is not primarily due to alcohol or drug use.
-If you are suffering from alcohol or drug abuse, and it is the primary reason that prevents you from working, you will not be able to collect benefits.
+If you are suffering from alcohol or drug abuse, which is the primary reason that prevents you from working, you will not be able to collect benefits.
 However, you can still receive benefits for conditions caused by alcohol or drugs, but it just can’t be the main contributing factor to your illness.

 If you are denied benefits, file an appeal as soon as possible.
 An appeal will take some time to work through, and the sooner you file for an appeal, the quicker you will be to ultimately winning benefits.